-In quantum Hall effect (QHE) the density of states for the lowest Landau level on a Riemann surface, or more generally on a K\"ahler manifold, is given by the Bergman kernel on the diagonal, see Ref.\ \cite{DouKle10} where Eq. \eqref{e:bke1} was derived using perturbation theory for quantum mechanical path integral.
-Metric dependence and gravitational anomaly in quantum Hall states has recently been studied using the asymptotic expansion of the Bergman kernel \cite{SK,KMMW} as well as other methods \cite{AG1,AG2,CLW1,CLW2,FK14,BR,KW}, see \cite{K16} for a review.
-Quantum Hall states and the density function have been studied recently for surfaces with conical singularities \cite{LCCW,Kl16}, singular surfaces with $Z_n$-symmetry \cite{Gr16} and for cusps \cite{C16}, see \cite{AMM} for the results for the Bergman kernel.
-Remarkably, quantum Hall effect on a cone can also be realized experimentally, see Ref.\ \cite{S16}, where synthetic Landau levels on a cone were constructed in a photon resonator.
-In this paper we study asymptotic profile of the Bergman kernel for more general singular geometries.
+In the quantum Hall effect (QHE) the density of states for the lowest Landau level on a Riemann surface, or more generally on a K\"ahler manifold, is given by the Bergman kernel on the diagonal, see \cite{DouKle10} where \eqref{e:bke1} was derived using perturbation theory for the quantum mechanical path integral.
+The metric dependence and gravitational anomaly in the quantum Hall states has recently been studied using the asymptotic expansion of the Bergman kernel \cite{SK,KMMW} as well as other methods \cite{AG1,AG2,CLW1,CLW2,FK14,BR,KW}, see \cite{K16} for a review.
+The quantum Hall states and the density function have been studied recently for surfaces with conical singularities \cite{CCLW,Kl16}, singular surfaces with $Z_n$-symmetry \cite{Gr16} and for cusps \cite{C16}, see \cite{AMM} for the results for the Bergman kernel.
+Remarkably, the quantum Hall effect on a cone can also be realized experimentally, see \cite{S16}, where synthetic Landau levels on a cone were constructed in a photon resonator.
+In this paper we study the asymptotic profile of the Bergman kernel for more general singular geometries.